PennyLaneAI/pennylane/.github/CONTRIBUTING.md

 It's up to you!

+* **Community Demos** - Show off your PennyLane application on [our community page](https://pennylane.ai/qml/demos_community.html).
+We take Jupyter notebooks, scripts with explanations, or full repositories.
+Community demos are a great way to showcase research and new paper.

 * **Be a part of our community** - respond to questions, issues, and provide exciting updates of the projects/experiments you are investigating with PennyLane